MillenniumDB/wukong-engine/docs/configuration.md

 ## 🔧 Engine Configuration

-The engine uses a [TOML](https://toml.io/en/) configuration file to define its settings, which is located at `config/config.toml`.
+The engine uses a [TOML](https://toml.io/en/) configuration file to define its settings. which is located at `config/config.toml`.
 This file has the following structure:

 ```toml
 [pipeline]